-- 7.2 Whilst we are not a public body, we are required to comply with PSED, as set out in the Equality Act 2010, in the provision, allocation, and management of social housing.
-The PSED requires us to think about how our policies or decisions affect people who are protected under the Equality Act and the need to: - eliminate unlawful discrimination. - advance equality of opportunity between people who share a protected characteristic and those who don't. - foster or encourage good relations between people who share a protected characteristic and those who don't.
+Whilst we are not a public body, we are required to comply with PSED, as set out in the Equality Act 2010, in the provision, allocation, and management of social housing.
+The PSED requires us to think about how our policies or decisions affect people who are protected under the Equality Act and the need to:

+- Eliminate unlawful discrimination - Advance equality of opportunity between people who share a protected characteristic and those who don't - Foster or encourage good relations between people who share a protected characteristic and those who don't

-The Transparency, Influence and Accountability (TIA) Standard
+7.3 The Transparency, Influence and Accountability (TIA) Standard

-7.3 The Transparency, Influence and Accountability (TIA) Standard sets out the following required outcomes which social housing providers must deliver in relation to fairness, respect and diverse needs:
+The Transparency, Influence and Accountability (TIA) Standard sets out the following required outcomes which social housing providers must deliver in relation to fairness, respect and diverse needs:

-Fairness and respect:

-Registered providers must treat tenants and prospective tenants with fairness and respect.
+Fairness and respect: Registered providers must treat tenants and prospective tenants with fairness and respect tenants.

-Diverse needs:

-In relation to the housing and landlord services they provide, registered providers must take action to deliver fair and equitable outcomes for tenants and, where relevant, prospective tenants.
+Diverse needs: In relation to the housing and landlord services they provide, registered providers must take action to deliver fair and equitable outcomes for tenants and, where relevant, prospective

 - 7.4 The TIA Standard sets out the importance of treating all tenants and prospective tenants with fairness and respect.
 This should be central to all services to tenants.
-This policy ensures compliance with the specific requirements in the TIA Standard and the Code of Practice. - 7.5 The Social Housing (Regulation) Act 2023 came into force on 20th of July 2023. - 7.6 Sanctions Failure to discharge our responsibilities and obligations properly could lead to sanctions, including prosecution by the Health and Safety Executive (the HSE) under the Health and Safety at Work Act 1974; prosecution under the COSHH Regulations; prosecution under the Corporate Manslaughter and Corporate Homicide Act 2007; and via a regulatory notice from the Regulator of Social Housing.

-The National Housing Federation (NHF) Code of Governance 2020
+This policy ensures compliance with the specific requirements in the TIA Standard and the Code of Practice. - 7.5 The National Housing Federation (NHF) Code of Governance 2020

-- 7.5 We have adopted the NHF Code of Governance 2020 and will seek to comply with Principle 1.3 of the Code, which sets out provisions in relation to EDI, including: - the Board will have a clear and active commitment to achieve equality of opportunity, diversity, and inclusion in all our activities, as well as in its own composition. - we will have in place policies and statements which meaningfully demonstrate our commitment and set priorities and objectives for the organisation to achieve. - the Board will seek regular assurance about how these commitments and objectives are being delivered in practice and will track progress against the priorities it has set; and - we will publish information about our performance in delivering EDI.
+We have adopted the NHF Code of Governance 2020 and will seek to comply with Principle 1.3 of the Code, which sets out provisions in relation to EDI, including:

+- The Board will have a clear and active commitment to achieve equality of opportunity, diversity, and inclusion in all our activities, as well as in its own composition. - We will have in place policies and statements which meaningfully demonstrate our commitment and set priorities and objectives for the organisation to achieve. - The Board will seek regular assurance about how these commitments and objectives are being delivered in practice and will track progress against the priorities it has set - We will publish information about our performance in delivering EDI

-The NHF Code of Conduct 2022
+7.6 The NHF Code of Conduct 2022

-7.6 We have adopted the NHF Code of Conduct 2022 and are committed to complying with Part H which sets out expectations that board members and employees conduct themselves professionally and treat others well.
+We have adopted the NHF Code of Conduct 2022 and are committed to complying with Part H which sets out expectations that board members and employees conduct themselves professionally and treat others well.